John Winslow (British Army officer)

+Early life

 John Winslow belonged to one of the most prominent families of New England; his great-grandfather Edward and grandfather Josiah Winslow had both been governors of the Plymouth Colony.
 He was born in Marshfield, Massachusetts in 1703 as son of Sarah and Isaac Winslow.
 (During Father Rale's War, Winslows older brother Josiah was given the command of Fort St. George (Thomaston, Maine) and was killed by natives of the Wabanaki Confederacy in the Northeast Coast Campaign (1724).
 The following year, Winslow named his first born after his deceased brother.)

 In 1725, he married Mary Little, a descendant of Richard Warren.
 They had three children: Josiah, Pelham and Isaac Winslow.
 One of his slaves was Briton Hammon who published the Narrative of the Uncommon Suffering and Surprizing Deliverance of Briton Hammon, a Negro Man in 1760.

 After holding a few minor positions in Plymouth, he was commissioned captain of a provincial company in a failed British expedition to Cuba in 1740.
 Following this he transferred to the British Army and served as captain in the 40th Foot at Annapolis Royal in Nova Scotia, and St John's in Newfoundland.